 How Much Does an Estate Plan Cost?

-An estate plan covering the above-mentioned points costs between $500-$1500.
+Estate plans covering the above-mentioned points can range in cost (see below) depending on the complexity.
 Given the potential problems awaiting folks without the necessary documentation, they’re worth every penny.

 Legalese